Vendor Liability Insurance: Cost & Quotes From $5

 The appeal of being a vendor is obvious.
 Whether you’re selling food via food truck, restaurant, or bakery; selling t-shirts at an event, re-selling used goods at the flea market, selling handcraft on busy streets, or selling homegrown fruits and veggies at the farmer’s market; one thing remains the same.
 You’re free!

-In today’s discussion, we will give you a basic overview of what vendor insurance is, how much it costs, and what sellers should purchase a vendor insurance policy.
+In today’s discussion, we will give you a basic overview of what vendor insurance coverage is, how much it costs, and why sellers should purchase a vendor insurance policy.

 Along the way, we’ll also give you some helpful tips for getting cheap vendor insurance and show you how to get free vendor insurance quotes.